Shoot The Moon

 Performing surgery is nothing like crashing an airplane.
-But if you’re an experienced surgeon and a passenger in a plane hurtling helplessly toward the earth at a speed of one mile every thirty seconds or so, you have it in you to know what it might take to survive—maybe even walk away—the instant that plane becomes a slab of twisted, melting wreckage.
+But if you’re an experienced surgeon, in a plane hurtling helplessly toward the earth at a speed of one mile every thirty seconds or so, you have it in you to know what it might take to survive—maybe even walk away—the instant that plane becomes a slab of twisted, melting wreckage.

 But you would always wonder: was it predestined that I survive? …Or was it a plain miracle.